 (Keywords: coastal ecosystem, human society, impact of earthquake/tsunami, restoration, and others)

 3-2.
 Research for retrieval and sustainable management of salmon populations

 Chum salmon are an important fish resource in northern Japan, and most populations have been maintained by hatchery releases.
 This sub-session introduces research results of TEAMS in order to: (1) assess the impact of the GEJE and other factors on the behavior, survival and returns of chum salmon; and (2) review the procedure of recovery and sustainable management for chum salmon populations.

 (Keywords: chum salmon, survival, impact of earthquake/tsunami, recovery procedure, sustainable management, and others)

 3-3.
 Risk Management and sustainability for the coastal zone systems and salmon production

-As a result of the huge tsunami, millions of tones of marine debris including live organisms were widely dispersed into the Pacific Ocean.
+As a result of the huge tsunami, millions of tonnes of marine debris including live organisms were widely dispersed into the Pacific Ocean.
 Radioactive materials were also released into freshwater and marine environments from the damaged Fukushima Daiichi nuclear power plant.
-In addition, non-native coho salmon escaped from broken net-pens in the coastal water.
-The sub-session intends to recommend: (1) the risk management approaches including the adaptive management, precautionary principle and feedback control between monitoring and modeling, and (2) sustainable processes for the coastal zone systems and salmon production from catastrophic disaster such as the GEJE and global warming effects.
+In addition, non-native coho salmon escaped from broken net-pens in coastal waters.
+The sub-session intends to recommend: (1) risk management approaches including the adaptive management, precautionary principle and feedback control between monitoring and modeling; and (2) sustainable processes for the coastal zone systems and salmon production from catastrophic disaster, such as the GEJE and global warming effects.

 (Keywords: risk management, adaptive management, monitoring, modeling, sustainable process, coastal zone system, salmon production, and others)